Skip to Content

 Modern hearing aids can often be adjusted by an audiologist to accommodate the differences between your ears.
 However, if the hearing loss is severe in one ear or if one ear is completely normal, bone-anchored hearing devices might be a better option.

-If you are fitted with hearing aids, remember to be patient whilst you are adjusting to them.
+If you are fitted with hearing aids, remember to be patient while you are adjusting to them.
 You may need additional adjustments to achieve the right balance for your specific hearing needs, and it might take your brain a bit longer to integrate the amplified sounds.

 Living with symmetric hearing loss